 Figures 4.7.13 and 4.7.14 show a comparison of groundwater isotopic composition in the northern segment of the Edwards (Balcones Fault Zone) Aquifer and underlying Trinity Aquifer.
-This comparison indicates that in most cases, Trinity Aquifer groundwater is isotopically similar to Edwards (Balcones Fault Zone) Aquifer groundwater in the confined part of the aquifer.
+This comparison indicates that in most cases, Trinity Aquifer groundwater is isotopically similar to the confined portion of the Edwards (Balcones Fault Zone) Aquifer groundwater.
 In other words, old groundwater with little tritium and carbon-14 indicating little to no recent recharge.